The (de)-confinement transition in tachyonic matter at finite temperature: Maxwell's equations modified by dielectric function

 \section{Maxwell's equations modified by dielectric function}

-In this section we study the theory of electromagnetism embeded in a {\textit{color dielectric medium}} to describe the phenomenon of electric confinement.
-We start by writing the Maxwell Lagrangian in vacuum without sources
+In this section we will review the theory of electromagnetism in a {\textit{color dielectric medium}} to set the pace for us to explain the phenomenon of confinement.
+Beginning with the Maxwell Lagrangian with no sources we have